SukkoPera/OpenKickstartSwitcher/README.md

 ### Assembly
 Solder all components to the board.
 No particular order is recommended, but starting with the smaller components might be a good idea.

 The value of the two single resistors is not critical, 10k is recommended, but probably any value between 5k and 50k will do.
+If you intend on using 27C160 / 29F1615 with six images, you will need a pullup resistor of the same value between A19 and VCC; an 0805 SMD resistor fits in that space just fine.
+This is a tiny part, but it can be soldered without a loupe or microscope since the pads are pretty big.

 My tests show that an SN74HC00 gate works fine.
 I don't recommend using parts from the *HC* series though, *HCT* or *LS* should be preferred.

 The two resistor arrays are not always needed.
 First of all, these will end up in parallel to RP106 and RP107 on A500 boards, so you must skip them if those are already populated on your particular board.
 If they are not, you might still get away without them, depending on the particular EPROM you are using: I have several EPROMs of the same model (but different production batches), and some need the resistors while others don't, so the only way to find out is actual testing.
 For this I usually just load a Kickstart 1.2 disk, start up the four *Demos* and leave them running for a while.
 If the system does not hang/crash in like 15 minutes (usually it is much quicker than that, sometimes it even hangs before you can start all the demos!), you don't need them, otherwise you do.
 If you decide to install them, they must be of the *bussed* type and the recommended value is 4.7k.
 Be aware that these parts are polarized and must be installed in a certain verse!

 ### EPROM Selection and Switch Wiring
 Since V2, the adapter can be used with either 27C800 or 27C160 EPROMs (earlier versions only supported the former).
 I recommend using *-100F1* EPROMs by ST, but access time is not critical: use 100ns or faster EPROMs if you can, but anything up to 150ns should work reliably.
+If you do not have a UV eraser, you may use an MX29F1615 DIP42 chip which is a direct, pin compatible replacement of 27C160.

 #### 27C800
 With a 27C800 EPROM, the adapter supports 2x256 KB Kickstart images (i.e.: up to version 1.3) and 1x512 KB image (version 2 and later).